hylu-dev/next-game/README.md

 ---

-This is my submission for Ubisoft NEXT 2024.
+This is my submission for Ubisoft NEXT 2024 where create a game in C++ using the provided graphics API.
 The topic for this year was to make a game that involves the concept of "firing projectiles".

 ## Dark Star: Showdown